 E. Carpool and Vanpool Parking.
 New developments with seventy-five or more parking spaces, and new hospitals, government offices, group homes, nursing and retirement homes, schools and transit parkand-ride facilities with fifty or more parking spaces, shall identify the spaces available for employee, student and commuter parking and designate at least five percent, but not fewer than two, of those spaces for exclusive carpool and vanpool parking.
-Carpool and vanpool parking spaces shall be located closer to the main employee, student or commuter entrance than all other employee, student or commuter parking spaces with the exception of ADA accessible parking spaces.
+Carpool and vanpool parking spaces shall be located closer to the main employee, student or commuter entrance than all other employee, student or commuter parking spaces.
 The carpool/vanpool spaces shall be clearly marked "Reserved - Carpool/Vanpool Only."

 Finding: Not Applicable.
-The applicant has not proposed a new development with more than seventy-five parking spaces, or a new development with any of the uses within this section, therefore, these standards are not applicable.
+The development does not include seventy-five or more parking spaces or any of the uses identified within this section as requiring carpool or vanpool parking, therefore, this section is not applicable.